Skip to content

 Goal

-See how a virtual switch setting can break a network even when router and physical switch configs look correct.
+Show how a virtual switch setting can break the network while every IOS config looks correct.

 Topology